raymondEhlers/aliceDockerCVMFS/README.md

     Then run `./startDocker.sh` again.
 If the issue is resolved and you don't use `nfs` elsewhere, you can delete this file.
 If the issue is not resolved, you can restore the backup if you desire (although a newly generated configuration should be fine, so it is likely not necessary).

- - If you add a directory in `userConfig.conf` and `docker-machine-nfs` claims to have mounted it, but it is not accessible in the contianer, then change `forceNFSReconfiguration` to `true` in `userConfig.conf` and try again.
+ - If you add a directory in `userConfig.conf` and `docker-machine-nfs` claims to have mounted it, but it is not accessible in the container, then change `forceNFSReconfiguration` to `true` in `userConfig.conf` and try again.
 Once the issue is resolved, be certain to change it back to `false`!

 --------------------